-- All exposed and unworked soils shall be stabilized by application of effective BMPs that protect the soil from the erosive forces of raindrop impact, flowing water, and wind. - From October 1 through April 30, no soils shall remain exposed and unworked for more than 2 days.
-From May 1 to September 30, no soils shall remain exposed and unworked for more than 7 days.
+- Stabilize all exposed and un-worked soils by application of effective BMPs that prevent erosion; protect the soil from the erosive forces of raindrop impact, flowing water, and wind. - Control stormwater volume and velocity within the site to minimize erosion; and control stormwater discharges, including both peak flow rates and total stormwater volume, to minimize erosion at outlets and to minimize downstream channel and stream bank erosion. - From October 1 through April 30, no soils shall remain exposed and un-worked for more than 2 days.
+From May 1 to September 30, no soils shall remain exposed and un-worked for more than 7 days.
 This condition applies to all soils on site, whether at final grade or not.
-These time limits may be adjusted by the County if it can be shown that the average time between storm events justifies a different standard. - Soils shall be stabilized at the end of the shift before a holiday or weekend if the weather forecast calls for precipitation. - Applicable practices include, but are not limited to, temporary and permanent seeding, sodding, mulching, plastic covering, erosion control fabrics and matting, soil application of polyacrylamide (PAM), the early application of gravel base on areas to be paved, and dust control. - Soil stabilization measures should be appropriate for the time of year, site conditions, estimated duration of use, and potential water quality impacts that stabilization agents may have on downstream waters or ground water. - Soil stockpiles must be stabilized from erosion, protected with sediment trapping measures, and when possible, be located away from storm drain inlets, waterways and drainage channels.

-- Linear construction activities, including right-of-way and easement clearing, roadway development, pipelines, and trenching for utilities, shall be conducted to meet the soil stabilization requirement.
-Contractors shall install the bedding materials, roadbeds, structures, pipelines, or utilities and re-stabilize the disturbed soils so that:
+These time limits may be adjusted by the County if it can be shown that the average time between storm events justifies a different standard.

+- Stabilize soils at the end of the shift before a holiday or weekend if the weather forecast calls for precipitation.
+Applicable practices include, but are not limited to, temporary and permanent seeding, sodding, mulching, plastic covering, erosion control fabrics and matting, soil application of polyacrylamide (PAM), the early application of gravel base on areas to be paved, and dust control. - Soil stabilization measures should be appropriate for the time of year, site conditions, estimated duration of use, and potential water quality impacts that stabilization agents may have on downstream waters or ground water. - Soil stockpiles must be stabilized from erosion, protected with sediment trapping measures, and when possible, be located away from storm drain inlets, waterways and drainage channels. - Minimize the amount of soil exposed during construction activity. - Minimize the disturbance of steep slopes. - Minimize soil compaction and, unless infeasible, preserve topsoil. - Ensure that gravel base used for stabilization is clean and does not contain fines or sediment. - Linear construction activities, including right-of-way and easement clearing, roadway development, pipelines, and trenching for utilities, shall be conducted to meet the soil stabilization requirements and time periods set forth above.
-- o From October 1 through April 30 no soils shall remain exposed and unworked for more than 2 days, and

-- o From May 1 to September 30, no soils shall remain exposed and unworked for more than 7 days.

-- Suggested BMPs:

 - o BMP C120: Temporary and Permanent Seeding

 - o BMP C121: Mulching

 - o BMP C122: Nets and Blankets

 - o BMP C123: Plastic Covering

 - o BMP C124: Sodding

-- o BMP C125: Topsoiling
+- o BMP C125: Topsoiling/Composting

 - o BMP C126: Polyacrylamide for Soil Erosion Protection

 - o BMP C130: Surface Roughening

 - o BMP C131: Gradient Terraces

 - o BMP C140: Dust Control

-- BMP C180: Small Project Construction Stormwater Pollution Prevention.